zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Check out our Learning Contract step-by-step for more details.

 Watch this intro video for how to use our software.

+####Elements of a Good Course
+Constant Practice
+Do your failing early and often.
+Practice new ideas and skills as much as you can during the course, so you have something solid by the end.
+Clear Metrics for Feedback
+Clear Outcomes

 ####UMAs
 UFM organizes courses through credits called "UMAs".
 An UMA is equivalent to about 15 hours of work.
 UMAs keep track of your progress toward graduation.